joeberkovitz/qgis-nautical/index.md

 works.

 Begin by downloading the QGIS application for your computer from [download.qgis.org](https://download.qgis.org).
-Use the stable version, not the bleeding-edge release.
-If you are on Windows use the Standalone Installer.
+Use the Long Term Release (as of this writing, 3.16), not the Latest release.
+If you are on Windows use the Standalone Installer for 64-bit Windows.

 Also download the template project `NOAA-Template.qgz` described [above](#noaa-raster-charts-template) and copy it to a new folder that you will be using to create your charts.
 You may wish to change its name also